TORSpace/stepper-motor-driver-for-L293D/README.md

 It's  easy to use just open the file in your coding program like Thonny and press run.
 Now you should be able to enter the amount of steps for the motor.
 At the bottom you find the correct wiring to use the program with your Raspberry Pi.
-The current of the power source can variate so be sure that the motor have anouth power to operate.
+The current of the power source can vary so be sure that the motor have enough power to operate.